wmatthew/snowed-in/README.md

 The focus of a puzzle game should be mastering a unique mechanic, not avoiding risk.
 We're Snowed In! is built to reward exploration and experimentation.
 VCR-style controls let the user rewind and fast-forward through their move history, play back past progress and undo their way out of traps that would otherwise be fatal (or require restarting).
 Knowing that a safe state is just a tap or two away makes users comfortable and willing to try things.

 ![](readme/level_menu.png)
 > Image: A menu showing four maps with associated difficulty levels.
+White backgrounds indicate finished levels.

 As users complete the 104 levels, the world on the main menu screen changes: snow falls more heavily, coating the hills and houses, and a snowman is built piece by piece.
 Particle effects, parallax backgrounds and an alluring score give this game a unique charm.